project-ncl/ide-config/README.md

-JBoss Community IDE Configuration Files
+ProjectNCL IDE Configuration Files
 =======================================

-The directories below contain instructions, and IDE configuration files for eclipse, IDEA, and NetBeans.
+The directories below contain instructions and IDE configuration files for Eclipse.
 See below for additional information.

+This was originally based upon https://github.com/jboss/ide-config

 IDE Agnostic Conventions
 ------------------------